anurag619/music-ls/readme.md

 let the script choose songs for you.

 2. <b> adding your own names </b>
-<li>as if now, only one name (song/artist) is supported.
+<ul>as if now, only one name (song/artist) is supported.
-<i> Ex:- Enter your song/artist: 'akon' .</i> Please observe the colon.
+ Ex:-<i> Enter your song/artist: 'akon' .</i> Please observe the colon.
-After the gaana.com is opened you will have to the play bottom.<li>
+After the gaana.com is opened you will have to click the play bottom for the songs to initiate. <ul>

 3. <b> For the script to play your songs </b>
 <ul>The app will ask you to log into facebook, if you are not logged in.
-In case you are, you will then have to give
+In case you are,
-permissions to it.
+you will then have to give permissions to it.
  According to your likes in facebook 'music' column, the songs will be played in gaana.com.
 However you will have to click the 'play' bottom to start playing. :)  <ul>